-It's easier to hear if you're in tune with harmonics, because they're higher-pitched, and they're each a pure tone.
+It's easier to hear if your guitar is in tune with harmonics, because they're higher-pitched, and they're each a pure tone.
 Fretted notes and open strings both have other notes occurring in the background.

 Listen for a pulsating sound when you play the notes.
 The further apart the two notes are, the faster the pulsating, the closer they get to being in tune, the slower it gets.
 Eventually, the sound will flatline, which is what you want.

 To tune your D string to your A string, play the 5th fret harmonic on the A string - which gives you a high A note - and the 7th fret harmonic on the D string.